oracle-livelabs/sprints/oci/sprint-control-qs-user-access/sprint-control-qs-user-access.md

     * **Policy Builder:** Click and slide the **Show manual editor** slider to enable it.
 An empty text box is displayed in this section.
     * **Create Another Policy:** De-select this checkbox.
     * Click the **Copy** button in the following code box to copy the policy statements, and then paste them in the **Policy Builder** text box.
 Don't add any line breaks in any of the statements below.
 Replace the _'Enter your compartment ocid'_ and _'Enter your Query Service project ocid'_ placeholders with the OCIDs for your compartment and query service project that you copied earlier.

+        The first policy statement allows the Query Service Analyst group to list all projects in the specified compartment.

+        The next three policy statements allow the Query Service Analyst group to read the specified project and to use tables, schemas, and worksheets in that project.

+        The fifth policy statement allows the Query Service Analyst group to run queries.

+        The final policy statement allows the Query Service Analyst group to use buckets and objects in the specified compartment.
+This allows Query Analysts to use the Query Service project to browse object storage files, preview and analyze object storage file contents, and to create tables based on the object storage files.

         **Note:** Don't remove the tickmarks (' ').